UNISvalbard/Geo-UAV/content/lessons/uav_types/definitions.md

 # Some useful definitions
-Before delving into the technical aspects, let's clarify some commonly-used terms such as "drone", "AUV", "UAS", and "RPA".
+Before delving into the technical aspects, let's clarify some commonly-used terms such as "drone", "UAV", "UAS", and "RPA".
 It's important to know which term to use in which context.
 To begin with, it's worth noting that every UAV is a drone, but not every drone is a UAV.
 Below, we've outlined the definitions of these phrases to help you understand their meanings and any potential differences.

 ## Drone
 While "Drones" make most people think of "an unmanned aircraft that can fly autonomously-that is, without a human in control."
 It can actually be used to describe a wide variety of vehicles.
 For example, there are seafaring or land based autonomously vehicles that also count under the given definition of drone.